karatelabs/karate/README.md

 ```

 > More examples of Java interop and how to invoke custom code can be found in the section on [Calling Java](#calling-java).

-Any JavaScript function in Karate has a variable called [`karate`](#the-karate-object) injected into the runtime, which provides some utility functions, for e.g. logging.

 The `call` keyword provides an [alternate way of calling JavaScript functions](#calling-javascript-functions) that have only one argument.
 The argument can be provided after the function name, without parentheses, which makes things slightly more readable (and less cluttered) especially when the solitary argument is JSON.